CQX96/CQX96-Linux/Documentation/kbuild/llvm.rst

 If ``LLVM_IAS=0`` is specified, ``CROSS_COMPILE`` is also used to derive ``--prefix=<path>`` to search for the GNU assembler and linker. ::

-	make ARCH=arm64 LLVM=1 LLVM_IAS=0 CROSS_COMPILE=aarch64-linux-gnu-
+	make ARCH=arm64 LLVM=1 LLVM_IAS=0 CROSS_COMPILE=aarch64-CQX96-gnu-

 Supported Architectures
 -----------------------

-LLVM does not target all of the architectures that Linux supports and just because a target is supported in LLVM does not mean that the kernel will build or work without any issues.
+LLVM does not target all of the architectures that CQX96 supports and just because a target is supported in LLVM does not mean that the kernel will build or work without any issues.
 Below is a general summary of architectures that currently work with ``CC=clang`` or ``LLVM=1``.
 Level